 But your next checkup might add a new number to the mix.
 More doctors are going beyond standard cholesterol counts, using another test to take a closer look at the bad fats - a count of particles that carry LDL through the blood.
 2-week-old girl rescued from Turkey rubble - World news - Europe.
 Transcript of: Two-week-old baby girl rescued after Turkey earthquake BRIAN WILLIAMS, anchor:Now, we go overseas tonight.

 In Turkey , the death toll hovering around 450.
+It's expected to go higher.
+So what happened there today, 48 hours after the earthquake, is being hailed by a lot of people as a miracle.
 News bites: Taxpayer funding for anti-abortion groups, CLASS Act's void, and more.
 New laws in North Carolina would direct taxpayer funds to anti-abortion centers that have been faulted for providing "false or misleading information" about health issues and for proselytizing to non-Christians, the Charlotte Observer reports.

 The demise of the healthcare law's long-term-care CLASS Act program leaves a gaping hole, The Associated Press reports.
 Federal officials are considering immunizing children against anthrax, The Washington Post reports.
 Association Between Daily Smoking, Low Mastery And Repeat Episodes Of Depression.
 Most Powerful U.S. Nuclear Bomb Being Dismantled.
 This undated handout photo provided by the National Nuclear Security Administration shows the United States' last B53 nuclear bomb.